Updates on the book

 change.

-Part 1: Setting the Baseline
+Part 1: Setting the Standard

-- Refinement with K-means
+- Palette refinement with K-means

-- Cut by Variance
+- Cutting by variance

 Part 2: Practical Improvements

-- Ordered Dither Color Selection
+- Ordered dithering

-- Perceptual Color Spaces
+- Perceptual color spaces

 - Wu’s Famous 1991 Technique